doesdev/bock/README.md

   a `Promise` indicating the log was written

 Each of the four methods (`debug`, `info`, `warn`, `fatal`) accept an `Error` object, a string, or a function that returns one of those two things.
+They also accept a second argument (`transform`) which is a function that will accept as its only argument the final text output to file and/or console, and what it returns will the text value to be logged.
+This is primarily useful for cleansing sensitive information from the output.

 Where `const logger = bock([opts])` (i.e. on an instance) the following methods are also available